We are now offering online library card registration.

 You may see signal strength variations on the hotspot depending on where you have placed it inside your home.
 Move it around to locate the best signal strength.

 The Dexter District Library now offers wi-fi printing compatible with your smartphone, tablet, or laptop!
 For black and white, the price is $0.10 per page.
 For full color, the price is $0.20 per page.
-For directions on how to use our wireless printing service, please click here.

 The Library has three group study rooms available on the second floor.
 Groups may call ahead to reserve a room.
 Reservations can be taken for the current week and the following week.
 Every Monday, the next week opens up to reservations.